Hydrotherapy for Twins’ Catcher Joe Mauer

 For this reason, water aerobics has caught on in a big way among the elderly, and is becoming the rage for physical therapists and the injured who want to get back in the game sooner.
 In water aerobics, the person twists, kicks, treads and even jumps in the water.
 The weight load is lightened, allowing a person to work their muscles and get a great cardiovascular workout without the impact.

-Joe Mauer has apparently found one of the newest forms of hydrotherapy: the aquatic treadmill.
+Joe Mauer found one of the newest forms of hydrotherapy: the aquatic treadmill.
 The aquatic treadmill sits in the water in the shallow end of the pool, where the person can water or run as fast as they can on it.
 It is quite amazing, because the combination of the treadmill and buoyancy allows for a full stride run.
 And because of the added resistance provided by the water, the hamstrings and gluts work harder to push against the water using the underwater treadmill.

 The newest rage for home hydrotherapy fans is the swim spa.
 These self-contained mini-pools are a low-cost option to putting in your own pool, and they double as whirlpools.